-Denka Corporation, Denka Chemicals G.m.b.H, Akros Trading Shanghai Co.
-Ltd., Akros Trading Malaysia Sdn Bhd., and PT Hissan Trading Indonesia which were a non-consolidated subsidiary until the previous fiscal year, are included in the scope of consolidation during the fiscal year under review as its significance has increased.
+Denka Chemicals Shanghai Co., Ltd. and Denka Chemicals Hong Kong Co., Ltd. which were a non-consolidated subsidiary until the previous fiscal year, are included in the scope of consolidation during the fiscal year under review as their significance has increased.